Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 Kharkiv was hit three times, Mayor Ihor Terekhov said.
 The strikes knocked out the electricity and water supply.
 Energy infrastructure was also hit in Lviv, regional Gov. Maksym Kozytskyi said.

-Three cruise missiles launched against Ukraine from Russian ships in the Black Sea crossed Moldova’s airspace, said the country’s foreign affairs minister, Nicu Popescu.
+Three cruise missiles launched against Ukraine from Russian ships in the Black Sea crossed Moldova’s airspace, the country’s Foreign Affairs Minister Nicu Popescu complained.

+A day earlier, Putin had called the attack on the Kerch Bridge to Crimea a terrorist act carried out by Ukrainian special services.
+In a meeting Sunday with the chairman of Russia’s Investigative Committee, Putin said “there’s no doubt it was a terrorist act directed at the destruction of critically important civilian infrastructure.”

-The Kerch Bridge to Crimea is important to Russia strategically as a military supply line to its forces in Ukraine and symbolically as an emblem of its claims on Crimea.
+The Kerch Bridge is important to Russia strategically, as a military supply line to its forces in Ukraine, and symbolically, as an emblem of its claims on Crimea.
 No one has claimed responsibility for damaging the 12-mile (19-kilometer) -long bridge, the longest in Europe.

+Amid the onslaught, Zelenskyy said on his Telegram account that Russia is “trying to destroy us and wipe us off the face of the earth.”

-The attacks brought out a fresh bout of international condemnation of Russia.
+The attacks appeared set to bring a fresh bout of international condemnation for Russia.

 German Chancellor Olaf Scholz’s spokesman, Steffen Hebestreit, said the Group of Seven industrial powers will hold a videoconference Tuesday on the situation which Zelenskyy will address.
 Germany currently chairs the G-7.

 In an ominous move, Belarusian President Alexander Lukashenko announced Monday that he and Putin have agreed to deploy a joint “regional grouping of troops” amid the escalation of fighting in Ukraine.
-He offered no details.
+He offered no details as to where the grouping will be deployed, when and what for.

 Lukashenko repeated his claims that Ukraine is plotting an attack on Belarus, sparking fears the stage is being set for preemptive action by Minsk.